bitwuzla/bitwuzla/docs/c/api.rst

 .. note::

-  The input parser creates a :cpp:struct:`Bitwuzla` instance, which can be configured via the :cpp:struct:`BitwuzlaOptions` instance passed into the parser.
+  The input parser creates a :cpp:type:`Bitwuzla` instance, which can be configured via the :cpp:type:`BitwuzlaOptions` instance passed into the parser.
 This Bitwuzla instance can be retrieved via :cpp:func:`bitwuzla_parser_get_bitwuzla()`.